 TRANSPORT: Transportation is in a minibus and four-wheel drive vehicles.
 There are a few long drives but these are broken by many stops for birdwatching.
 Participants should be able to ride in any seat in tour vehicles.

-Maximum group size 10 with one leader.
+Maximum group size 10 with one leader and a local guide.